 Seattle is my favorite city in the Pacific United States!
 I lived here for four years, and I come back often, so I know this city from top to bottom.

-I’ve got the best activity, food, accommodation, and day trip recommendations for you.
+I’ve got the best activity, food, accommodation, and day trip recommendations for you, and I highly recommend visiting Seattle as part of a Pacific Norwest Road Trip.

 So here’s what you need to know to plan the perfect trip to Seattle!